Article 1. The Society shall be called "The European Society for Cognitive Psychology".

 Article 15.
 A year in office starts at January 1 of the year following the election and ends on December 31.

-Article 17.
-Every two years an election will be organized by mail ballot.
+Article 18.
+Every two years an election will be organized by e-mail ballot.
 Two months before the start of this election, the Secretary shall seek nominations for elected Committee members and shall set a deadline for receipt of nominations at the Secretary's address at least one month after the call for nominations has been posted to members.
 Nominations should be made in writing by one Full member of the Society, and seconded by at least three other Full members.
 The Secretary will refrain from nominating or seconding candidates.
 At least one of the seconders should have their primary affiliation in a country different to that of the person making the nomination.
 The candidate should give his or her written consent to being nominated.
 Nominations should indicate whether the nomination is for President-Elect, other elected Committee member or (in rare circumstances when this is needed) President.
 Members of the Committee are also entitled to propose candidates for the vacant offices.

-Article 18.
+Article 19.
 For the election of Committee members, all Full members are allowed to vote.
 Each Full member who is entitled to vote shall have one vote.

-Article 19.
+Article 20.
 In order to apply Article 9, which restricts elected membership of the Committee to not more than two members from any one country, the order of election to the Committee shall be deemed to be President, President-Elect and other elected Committee members, the latter in descending order of the votes they receive in an election.
 So, for example, if the persons elected President and President-Elect have their primary affiliation in the same country, this bars any further candidates from that country being elected as elected committee members.
 This rule is waived if, despite there already being two elected members from the same country on the Committee, all the remaining candidates are also from that country.

 Article 21.
 The term of offices becomes effective on January 1 of the year following the election.
 The elected member must agree to accept this office.